 I'm Cynthia Lin, a second-year undergraduate student at the Massachusetts Institute of Technology studying computer science.
 My main interests are software engineering and full-stack development.
 I currently research human-computer interaction under Lea Verou through Professor David Karger's Haystack Group at CSAIL.
 This summer, I'll be joining Amazon as a software development engineer intern.

 I am an avid supporter of open source software.
 I was a Google Code-in finalist and grand prize winner, and I mentored university students for Google Summer of Code, becoming one of the youngest to do so.
-I also advocate for open source through giving talks at conferences including PyCon, PyBay, and Open Source Summit North America.
+I also advocate for open source through giving talks at conferences, including PyCon, PyBay, and Open Source Summit North America.